Dynamical instability of minimal surfaces at flat singular points: Introduction

 As far as the authors are aware of, there are no known examples of stationary $\Gamma_0$ with a flat singularity for which the decay rate (2) fails.
-On the other hand, proving that (2) always holds true at flat singularities is arguably a hard problem, since, as already noticed, it would in particular imply the uniqueness of the tangent plane, which is still a major unsolved problem in geometric measure theory, see \cite[Problem 5.10]{open}.
-In fact, one may wonder whether a decay rate as in (2) holds true at least assuming \emph{a-priori} that the tangent plane is unique.
-It is worth mentioning that presently all available results concerning uniqueness of tangent cones to a stationary $\Gamma_0$ at a singular point $x_0$ have been obtained under the further assumption that one of the tangent cones to the associated multiplicity one varifold $V_0$ at $x_0$ is a (necessarily non-flat) \emph{multiplicity one} cone $\bbC_0$: for instance, in this setting Simon concluded uniqueness of $\bbC_0$ whenever $\bbC_0$ is regular in $\R^{n+1} \setminus \{0\}$ in \cite{Sim_Loj}, and also when $\bbC_0$ is a cylinder of the form $\bbC_0 = \hat{\bbC}_0 \times \R^{n-k}$ with $\hat{\bbC}_0$ regular in $\R^{k+1}\setminus \{0\}$ under additional hypotheses of integrability of the Jacobi fields of the cross section $\hat{\bbC}_0 \cap \mathbb{S}^k$ and ``absence of holes'' in the singular set of $\Gamma_0$, see \cite{Simon_cylindrical}.
+On the other hand, proving that (2) always holds true at flat singularities is arguably a very hard problem, since, as already noticed, it would in particular imply the uniqueness of the tangent plane, which is still a major unsolved problem in geometric measure theory, see \cite[Problem 5.10]{open}.
+In fact, one may wonder whether a decay rate as in (2) holds true at least assuming \emph{a-priori} that the tangent plane is unique, but even this result is out of reach of the currently available techniques.
+Indeed, it is worth mentioning that presently all available results concerning uniqueness of tangent cones to a stationary $\Gamma_0$ at a singular point $x_0$ have been obtained under the further assumption that one of the tangent cones to the associated multiplicity one varifold $V_0$ at $x_0$ is a (necessarily non-flat) \emph{multiplicity one} cone $\bbC_0$: for instance, in this setting Simon concluded uniqueness of $\bbC_0$ whenever $\bbC_0$ is regular in $\R^{n+1} \setminus \{0\}$ in \cite{Sim_Loj}, and also when $\bbC_0$ is a cylinder of the form $\bbC_0 = \hat{\bbC}_0 \times \R^{n-k}$ with $\hat{\bbC}_0$ regular in $\R^{k+1}\setminus \{0\}$ under additional hypotheses of integrability of the Jacobi fields of the cross section $\hat{\bbC}_0 \cap \mathbb{S}^k$ and ``absence of holes'' in the singular set of $\Gamma_0$, see \cite{Simon_cylindrical}.
 In these cases, the multiplicity one assumption is crucial in order to locally parametrize $\Gamma_0$ over $\bbC_0$ with \emph{single-valued} functions, for which PDE techniques are available.
 It is important to note that both in the cylindrical case treated in \cite{Simon_cylindrical} and in the non-cylindrical case under integrability of Jacobi fields of the cross section (see \cite{AA}), the homothetic rescalings of the varifold $V_0$ at $x_0$ converge towards the unique tangent cone $\bbC_0$ with rate $r^\alpha$ for some $\alpha>0$, that is, the aforementioned parametrization is of class $C^{1,\alpha}$.
 Recently, a uniqueness result similar to the one of \cite{Sim_Loj} was obtained in the setting of almost area minimizing currents by Engelstein, Spolaor, and Velichkov \cite{ESV}, at the price of producing $C^{1,\log}$ parametrizations.
 In other words, if an almost area minimizing current has a multiplicity one tangent cone $\bbC_0$ with singularity only at the origin, then the homothetic rescalings of the current converge to $\bbC_0$ at a rate $(\log(1/r))^{-\alpha}$ for some $\alpha>0$ as $r \to 0^+$, see \cite[Theorem 1.5]{ESV}.
 The similarity between the decay rate of \cite{ESV} and our assumption (2) is interesting, and will be object of further investigation.
-In any case, it is important to remark again that new ideas and techniques are needed in order to treat singularities as in (1), and that a pivotal role towards gaining control of the branching phenomena will arguably be played by Almgren's multiple-valued functions \cite{Alm_big,DLS_Q}; further reference about the relationship of multiple-valued functions to the problem of uniqueness of tangent cones can be found in \cite{Stu_jac}.\\